-Larry Ball is a 76 year old Navy Veteran and father of four who says becoming a Christian four decades ago saved his life and marriage.
-He share the story that he credits to saving his life with others by producing pamphlets that he distributes in public areas.
+Larry Ball is a father of four who says becoming a Christian four decades ago saved his life and marriage.
+He shares the story that saved his life by producing pamphlets that he distributes in public areas.